Does Moderna Therapeutics Have the NEXT Next Big Thing?

-In December, Moderna Therapeutics announced that it had pioneered a technology that would revolutionize the practice of medicine and disrupt the pharmaceutical industry.
-But biotech startups have been making similar promises for decades, and the revolution has yet to arrive.
+In December, Moderna announced that it had pioneered a technology that would revolutionize medicine and disrupt the pharmaceutical industry.
+But biotech startups have been promising this for decades, and the revolution has yet to arrive.
 Can Moderna really pull off what countless others have not?

 Scenes from inside Moderna’s Cambridge offices.